Geometric Series

 1. $\sum\limits_{n=1}^3 (n-\frac{3}{2})(n)=(-\frac{1}{2}) + 1 + \frac{9}{2} = 5$

-For the $r=0.5$ geometric series, we observe the sequence displayed (each on top the previous) in a unit-length horizontal rectangle as forever adding a half again of the previous term in the summation thus quite probably equalling one, by induction on the following seven terms of the series:
+For the $r=0.5$ geometric series, we observe the post-zeroth sequence displayed (each on top the previous) in a unit-length horizontal rectangle as forever adding a half again of the previous term in the summation thus quite probably equalling one (we will see the formula below), by induction on the following seven terms of the series:

-Diagram of the geometric series for a base of 1/2.
+Diagram of the geometric series minus one for a base of 1/2.

-When we employ an $r$ value of less than one half then the summation is less than one, which is graphically depicted in the same unit rectangle, so we generalize $r\lt 1/2$ for any $r$ the sum gets closer to zero.
+When we employ an $r$ value of less than one half then the summation is less than one (total sum less than two, including the zeroth term), which is graphically depicted in the same unit rectangle, so we generalize $r\lt 1/2$ for any $r$ the sum gets closer to zero, but we really need a formula.

 Diagram of the geometric series for a base of 1/3.